“I’ve never taken a photograph of someone and created a persona, I’ve just discovered what was already there.” ― Anthony Farrimond

-There are all kinds of cloudy days, especially this time of year.
-There are the heavy overcast lighting conditions that produce what I like to call “muddy light.”
-On those kinds of days it’s difficult but not impossible to create good looking portraits.
+There are all kinds of cloudy days, especially this time of year when there is always a threat (but never the rain) of a thundershower late in the afternoon.
+Then there are the heavy overcast lighting conditions that produce what I like to call “muddy light” that I seldom encounter in Colorado but used to all the time when I lived on the east coast.
+On those kinds of days it’s challenging but not impossible to create good looking portraits.
 A little supplemental lighting helps.

 On this particular October day, Mary Farace made the above “cloudy bright” portrait of a photographer’s wife in the front yard of a friend’s home.
 In a typical cloudy bright setting the subject will be relaxed while soft light wraps around them and leaving their eyes bright with no dark shadows.
 Exposure was 1/125 sec at f/4 and ISO 200.

 Joe Farace’s book “Available Light Glamour Photography” is available from Amazon with some of their associate vendors (non-Prime) selling new copies of the book for just $9.99 plus shipping.